MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/connect-managed-instance-ops-console.md

 1. Install Agents: Install your agents using the [instructions](/system-center/scom/manage-deploy-windows-agent-console?view=sc-om-2019&preserve-view=true).

-1. Connect Operations Manager managed instance (preview) to the Web Console: To connect to the Web Console, go to properties in the Operations Manager managed instance (preview) homepage, and copy the value in the *SCOM Web Console URL*.
+1. Connect Operations Manager managed instance (preview) to the Web Console: To connect to the Web Console, go to properties in the Operations Manager managed instance (preview) homepage, and copy the value in the *Operations Manager Web Console URL*.
 Paste that URL in any browser to open the web console.

 ## Next step